 Hancock Associates provided civil engineering, land surveying, and wetland science services in the development of this large-scale mixed use commercial, retail and residential development project spanning 53-acres of undeveloped land.
 The complex consists of two hotels, four 40B residential apartment buildings, three restaurants, an assisted care living facility, a wastewater treatment facility and over 42,000 sq. ft. of commercial office and retail space.
 Hancock served as lead MEPA coordinator in preparation of full-scope Environmental Impact Reports in successful issuance of a MEPA certificate.
 We provided wetland delineations, wetland permitting under the Massachusetts Wetlands Protection Act and local town bylaws, vernal pool characterizations and impact analysis, floodplain calculations and drainage studies, wildlife habitat characterization and inventories, and preparation of wetland and wildlife habitat restoration plans as compensatory mitigation for environmental impacts.

-Abbreviated Notice of Resource Area Delineation (ANRAD), Inland Environmental Permitting, MEPA Full Scope Environmental Impact Report, Notice of Intent (NOI), NPDES Permits, Permitting Support, Soil Erosion/Sediment Control Design, Stormwater Pollution Prevention Plans, Vegetation and Wildlife Surveys, Vernal Pool Identification/Certification, Wetland Resource Delineation and Mapping, Wetland Restoration, Replication and Enhancement
+Abbreviated Notice of Resource Area Delineation (ANRAD), Civil/Site Engineering, Inland Environmental Permitting, MEPA Full Scope Environmental Impact Report, Notice of Intent (NOI), NPDES Permits, Permitting Support, Soil Erosion/Sediment Control Design, Stormwater Pollution Prevention Plans, Utility Engineering, Vegetation and Wildlife Surveys, Vernal Pool Identification/Certification, Wetland Resource Delineation and Mapping, Wetland Restoration, Replication and Enhancement

-Coastal/Inland Environmental Permitting, MEPA Environmental Compliance Monitoring, Notice of Intent (NOI), Permitting Support, Rare and Endangered Species Assessments, Soil Erosion/Sediment Control Design, Wetland Resource Delineation and Mapping, Wetland Restoration, Replication and Enhancement, Wetland Surveys
+Coastal/Inland Environmental Permitting, MEPA Environmental Compliance Monitoring, Existing Conditions Survey, Notice of Intent (NOI), Permitting Support, Rare and Endangered Species Assessments, Soil Erosion/Sediment Control Design, Wetland Resource Delineation and Mapping, Wetland Restoration, Replication and Enhancement, Wetland Survey

 Hancock Associates’ partnership with the Danversport Yacht Club started in 2001 with assistance in the planning and implementation of a new marina travel lift which included a boat ramp and drainage.
 Over the years, our partnership has grown to include other facility enhancements such as a sales, maintenance and storage building, a swimming pool, solar panels and more.

-As-Built Surveys, Boundary Surveys, Commercial Site Design, Certificate of Compliance (COC), Chapter 91 Waterways License, Coastal/Inland Environmental Permitting, Construction Documentation Preparation, Construction Staking, Construction Observation, Corps of Engineers Section 404 Permits, Environmental Compliance Monitoring, Erosion Control Design, Existing Conditions Surveys, GPS Services, Hydrographic Surveys, Notice of Intent (NOI), NPDES Permits, Permitting Support, Seawall, Float and Pier Permitting Assistance, Soil Erosion/Sediment Control Design, Stormwater Management System Analysis and Design, Stormwater Pollution Prevention Plan (SWPPP), Water and Wastewater Design
+As-Built Surveys, Boundary Surveys, Commercial Site Design, Certificate of Compliance (COC), Chapter 91 Waterways License, Coastal/Inland Environmental Permitting, Construction Documentation Preparation, Construction Staking, Construction Observation, Corps of Engineers Section 404 Permits, Environmental Compliance Monitoring, Erosion Control Design, Existing Conditions Surveys, Float and Pier Permitting Assistance, GPS Services, Hydrographic Surveys, Notice of Intent (NOI), NPDES Permits, Permitting Support, Soil Erosion/Sediment Control Design, Stormwater Management System Analysis and Design, Stormwater Pollution Prevention Plan (SWPPP), Water and Wastewater Design

 My father, Joseph DeLorenzo, opened the Danversport Yacht Club and Marina in 1970.
 Our relationship with Hancock Associates goes back almost that far.
 Projects move along really well with Hancock.
 They’re familiar with our property and have experts on staff to handle the wide variety of work needed to be done over the years.
 DYC continues to rely on Hancock because of their professionalism, work ethic and responsiveness.